← Previous · All Episodes · Next →

 Katy DeCoste:

 I feel like you went into this knowing I love math and engineering and knowing very early on, like, I love teaching people and working with students.
-I'm curious if there's anything else about being an entrepreneur, like, being your own boss or the business y side of running Hayward Academies that you have discovered that you like or maybe didn't expect to enjoy or vice versa, if there's anything that'll box you down.
+I'm curious if there's anything else about being an entrepreneur, like, being your own boss or the business y side of running Heywood Academies that you have discovered that you like or maybe didn't expect to enjoy or vice versa, if there's anything that'll box you down.

 Matt Heywood: